jhewlett/token.js/README.md

 Identifiers: 1
 ```

-init
+constructor
 ----

-The first argument to ```init``` is the input text.
+The first argument to the constructor is the input text.
 The second is an object consisting of arrays of rules.
 Each rule is a tuple consisting of a regular expression followed by either a token, a function to execute, or ```TokenJS.Ignore```.

 `root` is a required rule set and indicates the default state of the lexer.
 Additional rules may be added as needed.
 See `state` below for instructions on switching states.